lando/lando/docs/config/elasticsearch.md

 Elasticsearch requires you set the kernel property `vm.max_map_count` to at least `262144` in order to run correctly.
 Lando will attempt to set this on install if you use any of our official package installers for Windows, macOS, Debian, RPM or Pacman.

+NOTE: Set this on the host machine, not in `.lando.yml`.

 However, if you are installing from source or via another pathway you will need to set this manually.
 Generally this can be accomplished with the following:

 ```bash